ugurgudelek/LSTM-TensorSpark/README.md

-# LSTM-TensorSpark
+# LSTM-TensorSpark for python3

+Forked python2 version from : [EmanuelOverflow/LSTM-TensorSpark](https://github.com/EmanuelOverflow/LSTM-TensorSpark)

 Implementation of a LSTM with [TensorFlow](https://www.tensorflow.org/) and distributed on [Apache Spark](http://spark.apache.org/)

 There are provided two different implementations: